ckgxrg-salt/daywatch-shell/README.md

 # dwsh - Daywatch Shell

-A desktop shell with iced-layer-shell for my laptop
+A desktop shell with GTK4 for my laptop

 Since I'm using Hyprland now, these require Hyprland IPC to work.

-## Logout
+## Log out

 Usage: